ChuanyuXue/NASA-RETHi-DRDS/README.md

 - Src: Source address
 - Dst: Destination address
-- MessageType(messaage_type): Types of packet
+- MessageType (messaage_type): Types of packet
-  - 0x00: Packet defined by Communication network
+  - 0x00: Communication packet (only cross network) (Not applicable to Data Repository)
-  - 0x01: Packet defined Data Service
+  - 0x01: Data service packet (cross network or in system)
+  - 0x02: Data service json structure (only in system)
-- DataType(data_type): Types of data from 0 to 255
+- DataType (data_type): Types of data from 0 to 255
   - 0x00: No data
   - 0x01: FDD data
   - 0x02: Sensor data